To be eligible to apply for the Postdoctoral Certificate Program in clinical and translational science, you must:

 - Visiting clinicians and research trainees are not eligible.

-- Have or be pursuing a doctoral degree in a discipline applicable to clinical research.
+- Have a doctoral degree in a discipline applicable to clinical research.

 - These degrees include M.D.; Ph.D.; MBBS; M.B., Ch.B.; Dr. P.H.; D.O.; D.D.S.; D.M.D.; O.D.; D.C.; Pharm.D.; and Psy.D., though others may be considered.

-- Up to 50 percent of Mayo Graduate School credits can be taken prior to program admission.
-If more than 50 percent of the credits have been taken, they may not count toward program completion.
+- Up to six credits taken at Mayo Clinic Graduate School of Biomedical Science can be completed prior to program admission.
+If more than six credits have been taken, they may not count toward program completion.

 - Identify a mentor.